 Many students volunteer at the local Ubah School to teach English to Somalian refugees and to build bridges of friendship to our Muslim neighbors.
-North Central has developed a major, and certificate in TEFL (Teaching English as a Foreign Language).
+North Central has developed a certificate in TEFL (Teaching English as a Foreign Language).

 Typically, about 10 percent of our student body and 50 percent of our faculty go overseas each year.
 We are building a global learning environment which provides for missions trips, international learning experiences, International Fieldwork trips, international internships and semester abroad opportunities.
-Student teaching can partially be accomplished overseas in Saipan, China or Kenya for elementary education students.
+Student teaching can be accomplished overseas in Saipan, China, Costa Rica, Dominican Republic and Kuwait for elementary education students.
 We enjoy a diverse faculty with much overseas experience.